Marilyn Hall: Early life

 Marilyn Doreen Plottel was born on May 17, 1927, in Winnipeg, Manitoba.
 She graduated from the University of Toronto, where she earned a bachelor's degree.
 She later earned a Master of Fine Arts degree from the UCLA School of Theater, Film and Television.

 Career

 Hall began her career in radio for the Canadian Broadcasting Corporation.
 She subsequently became a songwriter; her song "Is It Possible That I’ve Been Gone So Long" was recorded by Hildegarde.
 She was a television writer for Love, American Style and Lights, Camera, Monty!
 She was an associate producer of Jelly's Last Jam and Angels in America: A Gay Fantasia on National Themes.
 On television, she produced the PBS adaption of The Ginger Tree as well as the 1984 film Nadia.
 She produced A Woman Called Golda and Do You Remember Love?, both of which won Emmy Awards.
 She also produced documentary films for Tel Aviv University in Israel.

-Hall was a book reviewer for the Los Angeles Times.
+She was also a book reviewer for the Los Angeles Times.
 She co-authored a cookbook, The Celebrity Kosher Cookbook, with rabbi Jerome Cutler in 1975.